dfelinto/blender-manual/manual/scene_layout/view_layers/introduction.rst

 Outliner
 ========

-You can edit the current *view layer* collections in the :ref:`Outliner <editors-outliner-editing-collections>`.
+You can edit the *view layer* collections in the :ref:`Outliner <editors-outliner-editing-collections>`.

 .. figure:: /images/scene-layout_view-layers_introduction_outliner.png